-All applications will be reviewed after April 21 by a committee made up of legal and higher education professionals.
-Students will be notified before May 1.
+All applications will be reviewed after April 20 by a committee made up of legal and higher education professionals.
+Students will be notified by May 1.

 Preference is given to students who have secured an internship placement already.
 Internships must be full-time (approximately 400 hours) in the public service law sector, usually within the Office of the State’s Attorney for Baltimore City, the Maryland Attorney General’s Office, or in a nonprofit or government organization which assists in providing legal services to low-income or under-represented individuals or groups.

 Once you have secured an internship, please have your mentor send a confirmation email to Hannah Schmitz email@example.com